raphaelameaume/fragment/docs/api/sketch.md

 | name | type | description |
 |---|---|---|
 | `frag` | `fragmentInstance` | The fragment instance |

-> ⚠ Notice the spread operator `...` before `params`, this means that the rest of the object will be "collected" into a single object called `params`.
-The values defined above are available directly if you want:

 ```js
 export let rendering = "2d";